mzahorui/notes/notes.md

 /*END*/

 ## tmux
+/*PANE NAVIGATION AND MANIPULATION*/
+{
+    Prefix + { - Move the current pane left or up

+    Prefix + } - Move the current pane right or down

+    Prefix + Ctrl+o - Rotate all panes clockwise

+    Prefix + Alt+o - Rotate all panes counterclockwise
+}
+/*END*/

 bind n split-window -h "note"     // keybind shorcut run command in a new pane

 bind n split-window -h "zsh -ic note"     // keybind shortcut run command in a new pane and stay in it; The -i flag makes zsh run as an interactive shell (loading .zshrc), and -c note executes your function.